Klimatbyran/municipality-data-pipeline/README.md

 ### How to Update Data on Site

-To recalculate and refresh the site's data, execute the following command:
+To recalculate and refresh the site's data, start by executing:

 `python3 climate_data_calculations.py`

+Then run:

+`python3 sector_emissions.py`

-The results will be saved in the `/output` folder, primarily in the `climate-data.json` file.
+The results will be saved in the `/output` folder, primarily in the `climate-data.json` and `sector-emissions.json` files respectively.

 #### Handling Data Inconsistencies for Municipalities